abnamro/repository-scanner/components/resc-backend/README.md

-tox -v -e sort       # Run this command to validate the import sorting tox -v -e lint       # Run this command to lint the code according to this repository's standard tox -v -e -e pytest  # Run this command to run the unittests tox -v               # Run this command to run all the tests above
+tox -v -e sort       # Run this command to validate the import sorting tox -v -e lint       # Run this command to lint the code according to this repository's standard tox -v -e -e pytest  # Run this command to run the unit tests tox -v               # Run this command to run all of the above tests
 ```

 ## Create a migration for database changes